jannfis/argocd-agent/README.md

 It is understood that managed clusters can be everywhere: In your black-fibre connected data centres, across different cloud providers, in a car, on a ship, wherever.
 Not all these locations will have a permanent, reliable and low-latency network connection.

-Thus, `argocd-agent` is designed around the assumption that managed clusters are not always available, and might have problems keeping up a stable network connection.
+Thus, `argocd-agent` is designed around the assumption that the connection between managed clusters (agents) and the control plane is not always available, and that it might not be possible to keep up a stable, good performing network connection between the components.
+However, the system will benefit from a stable network connection with low latency.

 ### Managed clusters are and will stay autonomous